 Only about 10% of Animals Brought to Shelters Are Spayed or Neutered (Do Something)

 This statistic shows the intense ignorance and irresponsibility the greater population shows.
 If someone says they don’t want their pet to have the surgery for whatever reason, SAY SOMETHING!
 If you need to, explain the numbers you’ve learned here.

+It is reported that 25% to 30% of the shelter dogs are purebred.
 Here’s another opportunity to SAY SOMETHING.
 If someone tells you they’re going to breed their animal, kindly mention the overpopulation and kill rate our country deals with.
 I’ve never had an angry response when I mentioned the facts.

 No-kill Shelters Can Become Overpopulated (PETA)

 PETA has preached this for decades, and rightly so.
 Overpopulated shelters can lead to extremely poor conditions for the animals including: Neglect and abuse of them and even killing them.

 “No-Kill” doesn’t necessarily mean that.
 I led a rightly-named no-kill animal sanctuary for 12 years and became aware of “No-kill” shelters that shouldn’t have been called that.

 “Pets are relinquished to shelters for reasons related to the owner’s circumstances at roughly a ratio of 3 to 1 as compared to reasons specific to the animal.
 Unlike what many may believe, the animal’s behavior is not a leading reason for surrender.” – BFAS

 More than 2/3rd of US Households Have Cats and Dogs (BFAS)